The DSM University is a Leonardo ENERGY project that is targeted at:

 DSM webinar schedule

-The DSM University is happy to announce that we are taking off for the fourth quarter of 2016 with webinar presentations that aim at providing information, cases, examples and motives for how DSM can be applied under different circumstances in terms of tradition, market and organisation.
+The DSM University is happy to announce that we are taking off for the first quarter of 2019 with webinar presentations that aim at providing information, cases, examples and motives for how DSM can be applied under different circumstances in terms of tradition, market and organisation.

 You can also watch all DSMU webinars on YouTube without registration